News from Across eWashtenaw

 These news stories come from all departments and sections of eWashtenaw.

-The Board of Commissioners is inviting residents to apply for a position on the Washtenaw County Road Commission.
-Interested county residents have until Sunday, March 16, 2014 to apply for this position.
-Applicants can send a brief letter of interest and their resume to Peter Simms at firstname.lastname@example.org
+The Board of Commissioners is seeking citizen volunteers for the Roads Funding Committee.
+Interested county residents have until Monday, June 30 to apply for a volunteer position.
+Applicants can send a brief letter of interest and a copy of their resume to Peter Simms at firstname.lastname@example.org

-The Board of Commissioners is seeking citizen volunteers for four boards/committees.
-Interested county residents have until Sunday, March 16 to apply for a volunteer position.
+The Board of Commissioners is seeking citizen volunteers for two boards/committees.
+Interested county residents have until Thursday, May 15 to apply for a volunteer position.
 Applicants can send a brief letter of interest and a copy of their resume to Peter Simms at email@example.com